How I got pharma sales reps to trust our insights and suggestion platform

 Supplementary Materials: Suggestions can now recommend reps bring materials such as samples, copay cards, and marketing materials on their visits.

-Date: Suggestions will now recommend a range such as “Week of March 3rd” and allow the user pick the specific date.
+Date: Suggestions will now recommend a range such as “Week of March 3rd”

-Each suggestion is formatted as it’s own block to facilitate scannability, with a corresponding calendar icon to indicate status (Planned or Unplanned), and an action icon (Create or Edit).
-Creating an appointment via the icon will pre-populate the scheduler with the relevant Suggestion details.
+A corresponding calendar icon to indicate status (Planned or Unplanned), and an action icon (Create or Edit).

-The suggestions are fairly prominent on the UI, but we kept the original planning flow pathway intact (The plan button at the bottom of the screen), and we made sure the tone of the suggestion did not come off as imperative or over confident.
+We made sure the tone of the suggestion did not come off as imperative or over confident.

 Outcomes